Table of Contents

 The DVS have endothelium lined walls composed of the dura mater.
 They are valveless and lack the usual organization of vessel wall into tunica intima, media and albuginea.

-Most of the DVS are triangular in shape with base upwards.
+Most of the DVS are triangular in shape with the base turned upwards.
 They are traversed by synechiae and have longitudinal ridges known as chordae Willisii along the luminal surface.
 The chordae have a potential role in regulation of laminar flow and preclusion of venous reflux into cortical veins.

 A short description of the significant individual dural venous sinuses can be summarized as follows: